William J. Brodsky: Career

 Brodsky joined Model, Roland & Co. in 1968.
 Brodsky began career as a securities lawyer at the American Stock Exchange in 1974, and in 1976 became its head of options trading.
 He formally held the positions of the executive vice president at the American Stock Exchange from 1979 until 1982.

 In 1982, he joined Chicago Mercantile Exchange (CME) in as executive vice president and chief operating officer.
 He was the president and CEO of the CME from 1985 until 1997.
 He is a member of the Committee on Capital Markets Regulation and previously served as chairman of the International Options Markets Association (2006–2008).

 From 1997 to 2013, he was the chairman and CEO of the Chicago Board Options Exchange.

 In July 2019, Brodsky was named chairman of Navy Pier Inc., a non-profit corporation that oversees the Navy Pier.

-In January 2022, President Joe Biden nominated Brodsky to serve as a director of the Securities Investor Protection Corporation.
+In January 2022, President Joe Biden (and former class president rival) nominated Brodsky to serve as a director of the Securities Investor Protection Corporation.
 After confirmation by the United States Senate, Brodsky started in this position on May 31, 2022.